 Part 2: Many years later, back in California, I was at another impasse in my life.

-After surviving a disastrous marriage I was now a single mom, still working as an actress but also having to work other jobs to stay ahead.
+After surviving a disastrous marriage I was now a single mom, juggling my work as an actress and my job in retail to stay ahead.
 I had been dating Mark Murrell several years and was ready to get married–but he wasn’t.
-Although his career in the fashion industry had thrived in Texas, Mark was struggling to stay ahead in California and wanted to be financially stable before even considering taking on a family.
+Although his career in the fashion industry had thrived in Texas it simply didn’t translate in California and he wanted to be financially stable before even considering taking on a family.

 One afternoon I was having lunch with my producer friend ‘Chick’, complaining about my stalled relationship.
 Chick noticed the gold and green ring on my index finger and asked if he could hold it.
 “I know this sounds crazy, but I just had a vision,” he said.
-“I can’t see his face, but I see you with another man.
-It’s definitely not Mark; this is a businessman, a guy dressed in a really nice suit.
-You’re both dressed up and you look very happy–and I see you driving away in a green Jaguar.”
+Holding my ring and closing his eyes, Chick said, “I can’t see his face, but I see you with another man.
+It’s definitely not Mark; this is a businessman, a guy who wears suits to work every day.
+I see you both dressed to the nines, looking very happy, and driving away in a green Jaguar.”
 He gave me back my ring and we both had a good laugh about it.

 Three years later, Mark and I got married.
-He had since left the fashion industry and was now an insurance adjuster with Lloyds of London.
-My friend, Chick, was one of the attendees and after the wedding he pulled me aside and, laughing, asked if I noticed the green Jaguar in the chapel parking lot.
+He had since left the fashion industry and was now a successful insurance adjuster with Lloyds of London.
+Chick was one of the attendees and after the wedding he pulled me aside and, laughing, asked if I noticed the green Jaguar in the chapel parking lot.
 At first I had no idea what he was talking about or why he was asking–but then I remembered Chick’s ‘vision’ while holding my father’s ring.

 I felt all the color leave my face as I told him, “Mark wanted to rent either a white or black Jag for us to drive away in today; he called every rental place in LA but all they had left was this green one…”